 Mark was the subject of 'Tour De Europa' (2015) a book by Chris Henson who shadowed Mark on his book tour and wrote an observational account of a new author on the road.
 A second book 'Versus America' (2016) also by Chris Henson documented Mark as he travelled across America for promotion describing what it is to be an author today.
+The trilogy was complete in 2018 with the release of 'Up Against It.'

 He is published in Great Britain by Kindlight, in the United States by Globe, with various independent publishers throughout Europe.
 'Beautiful Deconstruction' was recently translated into five languages and has won three international book awards.